PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & LATIN AMERICA

 Nizar Sabour received his PhD in art philosophy from Strugunov Academy in Moscow and now lives and works in Damascus and Moscow.
 The influence of Syrian-Russian cultures are reflected in his work which splits between two themes, the first has religious undertones, focusing on the artist’s fascination with historical imagery and icons whether Christian, Islamic or non-Abrahamic traditions and the second theme is very poetic.
 His images tend to appear archaic, utilizing traditional elements silkscreened with paint, sand, and ash on canvas, with a flattened perspective and spots of colored shapes.
 He employs motifs reminiscent of the European Dada movement rather than the precision of historical iconography.
 The Icons, Maaloula and Palmyra have a correlation to the historical and religious places in Syria where the extremists entered towns and ransacked the culture.
 Work Samples

 SUPPORT THE ARTS PROJECT BY SPONSORING ONE OF THE EXHIBITIONS

-This project has won Florida Division of Cultural Affairs “Individual Specific Cultural Project Award” (2021-2022); also, partially sponsored by Broward County Cultural Division; ArtServe and individuals like you.
-We need your support to do three exhibitions in three U.S. cities.
+This project has won the best in visual art from Florida Division of Cultural Affairs “Individual Specific Cultural Project Award” (2021/22), and partially sponsored by National Endowment for the Arts, Broward County Cultural Division, and individuals like you.
+We need your support to do three exhibitions in three Florida cities.
 Here’s how you can help with three tiers of sponsorship, Corporate, Small Business and Individual Sponsorship:

 Collector $500 – Logo or individual’s name on exhibit flyer, website, social media and PR release.